tcarwash/tyler-carr.com/content/pages/intro.md

 category: About
 save_as: index.html

-I'm currently employed as a Hardware Maintenance Technician by Evergreen Public Schools in Vancouver, Washington.
+I'm currently employed as a CAD/IT Technician at CRESA 911 in Vancouver, Washington.
+Previously I was a Hardware Maintenance Technician at Evergreen Public Schools.
 In my spare time I'm a computer hobbiest/home-labber, amateur radio operator (callisgn: AG7SU) and father of two.

 ### About this site
 This site is intended as both a personal blog and a 'Portfolio' of my projects, past and ongoing.